reflectoring/reflectoring.github.io/content/blog/2022/2022-06-03-distribute-static-content-with-cloudfront.md

 This bucket policy provides read-only access to all the objects stored in our bucket as represented by the resource ARN: `arn:aws:s3:::io.myapp/*`.

 ### Uploading Static Content to our S3 Bucket
 After finishing all the configurations of our bucket, we will upload all our static content under the `build` folder of our project in our local machine to our S3 bucket.
-We can upload files from the AWS admin console by drag & drop or by using the file upload option from our local machine as shown below:
+We can upload files from the AWS admin console by drag & drop or by using the `Add files` or `Add folder` to upload files and folders from our local machine as shown below:

 {{% image alt="file upload to Bucket" src="images/posts/aws-cloudfront/file-upload.png" %}}